ruskollin/cwf/README.md

 1. Clone this repository by running `git clone https://github.com/ruskollin/cwf.git`.
 2. Go to folder pdf by running `cd cwf`.
 3. Install the necessary dependencies by running `npm install`.
 4. Run the program by running `npm start`.
+Might take some time.

 ## Features :mountain_bicyclist: